 Overall, know your limits before paddling out or let someone know you are here.

-In this section, find the closest breaks to Stone Steps Beach Encinitas Ca.
+In this section, find the closest breaks near Stone Steps Encinitas.

 Closest to the South in Order: